05Understanding scores & grades

 Safety Badge

-In the stock detail view, a Safety Badge appears alongside the Wheel Score and Options Grade.
+In the stock detail view, a Safety Badge appears alongside the Quality Score and Options Grade.
 It runs 7 binary pass/fail checks on company health: profitability, valuation sanity, market cap, IV level, free cash flow, share dilution, and solvency.

 BadgeChecks PassedWhat it means